 - Green flag, is givenas a sign that an earlier warning of danger (for instance the oil or yellow flag) no longer applies.
 The green flag indicates that the situation is safe again, only after passing the green you may resume speed again (don’t resume speed by only seeing the flag in the distance).

 - Your car number shown on the pit board, normally shown in combination with the black flag.
 You have to leave the track, reduce speed and complete your round.
 Drive into the pit lane and stop at the track day leader.
 Ask the leader what’s wrong or what you should do.

 - When approaching a slower driver wanting to overtake: the car in front of you has always precedence.
 Never overtake, unless it is clear that you have sufficient space.

 - If you are overtaken by a faster driver: give the other the ability to pass and stay on your line.

 - This is a track day, not a competition / race day.

 - Dangerous driving will result in exclusion from the rest of the event, without a refund of participation fee.

 - pit boxes can be rented.
 DriversDays can arrange this for you.
 Please contact DriversDays ahead of the event for this.
-You can also arrange a pit box yourself at the circuit the morning that you arrive.

 - Only participating cars (with number) may be found in the pit lane.
 In the early morning it is allowed to bring your gear to your box through the pits with non-registered vehicles.
 Cars, trailers, vans etc. must subsequently be parked out width the pit area.